brunonunest/sena-analytics/README.md

 # sena-analytics

-# Main tools:
+# Main Python libs:

-Python - Pandas - MongoDB - Decouple - Flask (For the Docker)
+Pandas - MongoDB - Decouple - Flask (For the Docker)

 # How to Run?